niklasramo/palikka/README.md

 ###.Deferred()

 A constructor function that creates a deferred instance.
-The deferred is "thenable" and  Promises/A+ compliant.
-The API is based on jQuery's Deferred implementation and is Promises/A+ compatible.
+The deferred is "thenable" and almost Promises/A+ compliant (slight deviations were made in favour of usability).

 **Syntax**